colbyhoke/matplotlib-challenge/README.md

 <br>--------------------------------------------------------------------------------------------

 ## Reports in file:
-### Number of entries / mice in the merged dataframe
+### Merge data from 2 CSVs and cofirm successful merge
-Merged two dataframes from Mouse_metadata.csv.csv and Study_results.csv.csv Confirm # of entries and # of datapoints
+Merge two dataframes from Mouse_metadata.csv.csv and Study_results.csv.csv.
+Confirm # of entries and # of datapoints.

 ### Check for duplicate data entries
 Based on Mouse ID and Timepoint